 When it comes to damages, RVshare allots $1 million earmarked towards insurance and protection purposes.
 You can choose the damage deposit amount from the renter within a certain range, usually between $500 and $2000.

 With Outdoorsy, the system holds rental fees for twenty-four hours after the RV leaves your driveway before releasing it into your account.
 I enjoy receiving the money in my account while my travel trailer is still out.
-A 2.98% processing fee is deduced from the damage deposit if you need to withhold any of that.
+A 2.98% processing fee is deducted from the damage deposit if you need to withhold any of that.

 Insurance is an important part of both rental platforms’ services for owners and renters alike.